Zup-Protocol/zup-dexs-subgraph/README.md

 2. Create a factory handler specific for the new DEX in [v3-pools/mappings/factory/dexs](./src/v3-pools/mappings/factory/dexs), following the pattern of the other ones (WARNING: Be sure to import the correct event from the same DEX, importing other DEX event can cause bugs)

+3. Create a new function in [utils/position-manager-address.ts](./src/utils/position-manager-address.ts) to return the address of the position manager for this new DEX for each network and attach it to its handler

-3. Modify the root subgraph manifest [subgraph.yaml](./subgraph.yaml) to include the new DEX in the subgraph, so tests can be ran without any compilation error, this is simply copying and pasting the newly added config from the others manifests, but changing the network to `mainnet` and changing the path of the handlers and files
+4. Modify the root subgraph manifest [subgraph.yaml](./subgraph.yaml) to include the new DEX in the subgraph, so tests can be ran without any compilation error, this is simply copying and pasting the newly added config from the others manifests, but changing the network to `mainnet` and changing the path of the handlers and files

-4. Code tests for this nex DEX handlers if possible :)
+5. Code tests for this nex DEX handlers if possible :)